InternallyScreaming/Solar-System/README.md

 I obtained the space ship from this link:https://pixabay.com/en/fighter-sci-fi-spaceship-tv-series-2024613/ And the image of Kanna that I edited was obtained from this link: https://goo.gl/images/wMNaqs

+Due to the size of files, only the bin, src, and addons.make are included.
+So it is necessary to import these files into a new, empty OpenFrameworks projects.